tom-howard/ros2/docs/course/part3.md

     In this case (because we are working in simulation here) the data represents the objects surrounding the robot in its *simulated environment*, so you should notice that the green dots produce an outline that resembles the objects in the world that is being simulated in Gazebo (or partially at least).

-1. Next, open up a new terminal instance (**TERMINAL 3**).
-Laser displacement data from the LiDAR sensor is published by the robot to the `/scan` topic.
-We can use the `ros2 topic info` command to find out more about the nodes that are publishing and subscribing to this topic, as well as the *type of interface* used to transmit this topic data:
+1. Laser displacement data from the LiDAR sensor is published by the robot to the `/scan` topic.
+We can use the `ros2 topic info` command to find out more about the nodes that are publishing and subscribing to this topic, as well as the *type of interface* used to transmit this topic data.
+In **TERMINAL 3** enter the following:

     ***
     **TERMINAL 3:**